EcosySTEM Collective Impact

 Micron Technology, through its MicronGives Inspire Learning program, is dedicated to growing a diverse and robust STEM pipeline to cultivate tomorrow’s technology leaders.
 As an active member of the Idaho STEM ecosystem and a perennial supporter of the Idaho STEM Action Center and its initiatives, we are committed to provide funding for STEM initiatives, provide support for STEM activities, share our STEM programming opportunities statewide and collaborate with our statewide STEM ecosystem partners.
 We do this with a focus on providing equitable access to STEM opportunities for all students and educators.

-We are committed to helping Idahoans find their career pathway, and for employer’s to find the skilled workforce they need to thrive.
+Idahoans find their career pathway, and for employer’s to find the skilled workforce they need to thrive.
 This commitment includes a huge array of STEM opportunities that we will work with our partners to help provide funding, bring cohesion, and set workforce development efforts in motion all throughout the state.